• Skip to primary navigation

 How to make cold brew coffee

-To make cold brew coffee you very simply add your coffee grounds to a jar and fill the jar with water.
-Set it on the counter for 24 hours.
-After 24 hours strain the coffee concentrate through a fine mesh strainer lined with a coffee filter.
+Set it on the counter for 12-24 hours.
+When the time is up strain the coffee concentrate through a fine mesh strainer lined with a coffee filter.

 iced coffee, Dunkin Donuts, cold brew iced coffee, how to cold brew coffee